 In addition to traditional fine arts, she also experiments with more functional media such as bleach-painted, wearable art and a series of devotional candles featuring public figures near and dear to the African-American community, including Maya Angelou, Prince, Lisa “Left Eye” Lopes, as well as important persons in Latin America, Africa, and mainstream America.

 When asked about her inspiration, she lists “my personal story that comes out of my biomythography.
 My ancestors, of course.
 The signs and messages from nature.”
 She is also inspired by three artists: Edmonia Lewis, “the first black and indigenous sculptor that Europeans recorded”; internationally celebrated sculptor and graphic artist Elizabeth Catlett; and one of her mentors, fiber artist and spiritualist Is’Mima Nebt’Kata of St. Louis.
 “There’s always something new I can see in their work, and I enjoy that.”

-Her public work currently includes creating a series of mixed-media landscapes that focuses on the relationship between black women and nature, running Yeyo Arts Collective – a women’s art nonprofit in St. Louis, and co-facilitating Black Skillet – an innovative hybrid of crowdfunding and pitch contests built around soul food.
+Her public work currently includes creating a series of mixed-media landscapes that focuses on the relationship between black women and nature; running Yeyo Arts Collective, a nonprofit for creative women in St. Louis; and co-facilitating Black Skillet, an innovative hybrid of crowdfunding and pitch contests built around a shared dining experience.

 As you can see, Itshanapa Dail Chambers is committed to modeling and empowering her philosophy that “the most valuable creation is you” for other creative women and mothers.
 She is equally committed to leaving her daughters a legacy of “sustainable integrity…I want them to be above the curve.”